Financial Audit: Types of audits and the role of the auditor to verify that financial statements meet the audit requirements.

 Corrective action refers to a procedure taken to fix a problem, defect, or nonconformity to prevent it from happening again.
 Corrective action is not a series of steps to fix problems, and it’s about eliminating the root cause.

-If you found this article helpful, please go to the rest of the website for more information on financial topics in International Accounting, Audit, Taxation, Financial Planning, Cloud Software, and Financial Technologies (Fintech).
+If you found this article helpful, please go to the rest of the website for more information on audit risks and tax audits or financial topics in International Accounting, Audit, Taxation, Accounting Software, Cloud Accounting and Accounting Automation.